Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 ---
-title: Developing Alfresco Development Framework based applications
+title: Developing ADF applications
 ---

 You can develop a custom Alfresco Development Framework application that adds features, behaviors, and customizations.
-Using the [Yeoman](https://yeoman.io/) scaffolding tool you can quickly create applications for testing in your development environment.
+Using the [Yeoman](https://yeoman.io/){:target="_blank"} scaffolding tool you can quickly create applications for testing in your development environment.

 ## Create an ADF based application using the Yeoman Generator

-Consider adopting an ADF-based application to benefit from the ADF services and visual components provided by the framework.
-The [Yeoman Generator for Alfresco ADF Applications](https://github.com/Alfresco/generator-alfresco-adf-app) is available for free as an Open Source project on GitHub.
+The [Yeoman Generator for Alfresco ADF Applications](https://github.com/Alfresco/generator-alfresco-adf-app){:target="_blank"} is available for free as an open source project on GitHub.

 Below you can find the available tutorials on the most common and requested tasks about developing ADF based applications.
-To debug, test, or troubleshoot, visit [Build, debug, test, and promote the Alfresco Digital Workspace (and ADF-based applications)](https://docs.alfresco.com/digital-workspace/latest/develop/introduction).
+To debug, test, or troubleshoot, see [Build, debug, test, and promote the Alfresco Digital Workspace (and ADF-based applications)](https://docs.alfresco.com/digital-workspace/latest/develop/introduction).

 ### Prerequisites and the requirements